joaquinauzenne/joaquinauzenne/README.md

 - How can we conserve species diversity and biological information by gathering and analyzing environmental DNA?
 - How does language arise from homind neurocognitive evolution?
 What analogs exist to human language in other species?
-- How can predictive mathematical modeling inform our understanding of biological structures like DNA and proteins?
+- How can predictive modeling inform our understanding of biological structures like DNA and proteins?

 🌱 I’m currently learning continuum mechanics, functional analysis for applied mathematicians, and biological sequence analysis.